thrillhouse-dev/cropper/readme.md

 <img src="image/gui.jpg">

-Just clone, install deps with "pip install" and run pic_shrink.py Ready to use executables for Linux and Windows in the release section.
+Ready to use executables for Linux and Windows in the release section.

+Or clone, install deps with "pip install" and run pic_shrink.py